-Academy Award-winning director Danny Boyle will bring together an all-star cast for the one-night-only benefit—including Tony winners Audra McDonald and Daveed Diggs, Charlize Theron, Trevor Noah, Susan Sarandon, James McAvoy, Daniel Kaluuya, Lena Dunham, Ewan McGregor, and current Hamilton star Javier Muñoz—to tell the stories of children growing up in Rammulotsi, a rural township in the Free State province of South Africa.
+Academy Award-winning director Danny Boyle will bring together an all-star cast for the benefit—including the previously announced Tony winners Audra McDonald and Daveed Diggs, Sienna Miller, Charlize Theron, Trevor Noah, James McAvoy, Daniel Kaluuya, Susan Sarandon, Ewan McGregor, and current Hamilton star Javier Muñoz—to tell the stories of children growing up in Rammulotsi, a rural township in the Free State province of South Africa.

 Monologues, which recounts the stories of young people expressing personal experiences in their own words, is adapted by Lynn Nottage, Neil LaBute, David Hare, Tom Stoppard, Jack Thorne, and Laura Wade.

 The Children’s Monologues comes to New York City following two successful productions in London in recent years, both directed by Boyle.
 As with the London productions, the New York event will incorporate elements of music, dance, and the visual arts.
 It will open with Via Vyndal, young dancers selected by Boyle, who will travel from South Africa to perform pantsula, a form of street dance that originated in the Johannesburg region during the Apartheid era.

 The performance will also feature teens from across New York City invited by Carnegie Hall’s Weill Music.
 Contributing to the visual design on the Carnegie Hall stage will be Abe Odedina (England), Tschabalala Self (United States), and Lady Skollie (South Africa).

 Attendees can also expect musical performances by Grammy-winning vocalist and double bassist Esperanza Spalding and British rapper Little Simz.